 By 2020 produce an online, interactive habitat network map that helps farmers and land managers to develop connected, climate-resilient habitats

-Progress: Re:Cover – the interactive habitat map has been completed and is now available to view on our website.
+Progress: Re:Cover – the interactive habitat map has been completed and is now available to view on the National Park Authority’s website.

 Press releases & related articles: